Sunday, October 23, 2005

 However, I preferred the equally quirky Make Way for Ducklings sculpture we encountered a few blocks away in the Boston Public Gardens.
 It depicts the duck family from the children’s classic of the same name.
 Next door in the famous Boston Common we found more fictitious characters cast in bronze by the aptly named Frog Pond.
 Apparently, the pond doubles as an ice skating rink in winter.

-I was thrilled to finally visit Old North Church in North End, Boston’s historic neighbourhood on Sunday.
-Its steeple was used to warn locals of approaching British soldiers during the American Revolution.
+On Sunday, I was thrilled to finally visit Old North Church in North End, Boston’s original historic neighbourhood.
+The church’s steeple was used to warn locals of approaching British soldiers during the American Revolution.
 Two lanterns were hung in its distinctive white tower for less than a minute to avoid attracting the attention of the Brits.
 We've all heard of Paul Revere who saw this signal.
 He went on to ride through the night warning nearby counties.

 Boston’s revolutionary horseman is immortalised in bronze nearby.
-This imposing statue rests on a pink granite plinth at the end of Paul Revere Mall, a leafy pedestrian boulevard extending eastward from Old North Church.
-Twenty-three-year-old artist, Cyrus Dallin, won a competition to erect the sculpture in 1885, by beating out two other finalists.
-We later learned that he cast several versions of this statue, some of which are displayed elsewhere around the city.
+This imposing statue rests on a pink granite plinth at the end of Paul Revere Mall, a leafy pedestrian boulevard extending eastward from the church.
+Cyrus Dallin, a 23 year old artist, won a competition to erect the sculpture in 1885.
+We later learned that he cast several versions of this statue, some of which are displayed elsewhere in the city.

-You can also tour Paul Revere's home, a few blocks away.
+You can also tour Paul Revere's home, a three-story weatherboard house located few blocks from his bronze effigy.
+It was built about 1680, making it the oldest surviving house in downtown Boston.
+Despite several renovations, about 90 per cent of what you see today is still original.
 Garry and I took one look at the queue to get in and decided it wasn't for us.
-The three-story weatherboard house was built about 1680, making it the oldest surviving house in downtown Boston.
-Despite several renovations, about 90 per cent of what you see today is still original.

 Curiously, the Old North Church’s sanctuary isn’t fitted with regular rows of parallel pews.
 Instead, its seating is divided into low-wall cubicles called box pews.
 Families and congregation groups once paid a weekly fee to retain exclusive use of their cubicles.
 The layout visible today was restored in 1912 and includes some of the original doors, hinges, and panelling from 1723.